 Lunar New Year, or the Spring Festival, marks the beginning of a new year on the lunisolar calendar.
 A time for togetherness, friends and family often gather during Lunar New Year to share traditions that honor every generation.
 Lunar New Year is most often celebrated with time-honored traditions such as gift-giving, dragon or lion dances, or setting off fireworks!
 Here are some ways you can celebrate Lunar New Year in Houston with your family.

-red background with Chinese dragon and fanThe date for Lunar New Year changes every year.
-This year, the 15-day celebration will begin on February 10, 2024.
-It is the year of the Dragon, the fifth animal in the Chinese zodiac and the only mythical creature out of all the animals featured.
-The Dragon represents power, honor, luck, strength and good health, and those born during this year are thought to be charismatic, intelligent, confident and lucky.
+The date for Lunar New Year changes every year.
+This year, the 15-day celebration will begin on February 17.
+It is the year of the Horse, the seventh animal in the Chinese zodiac.
+The Horse represents energy, freedom, strength and forward momentum and those born during this year are thought to be confident, energetic and independent.

-Prep for the Year of the Dragon
+Prep for the Year of the Horse

 Cleaning your house is thought to welcome good fortune, prosperity and happiness for the upcoming year.
-Sweep, mop, dust, vaccuum and take out the trash before the stroke of midnight on Lunar New Year’s Eve to remove any bad luck from your home.
-And if you need a haircut or a trim, be sure to get this done before February 10!
+Sweep, mop, dust, vacuum and take out the trash before the stroke of midnight on Lunar New Year’s Eve to remove any bad luck from your home.
+And if you need a haircut or a trim, be sure to get this done before February 17!
 Cutting or washing your hair on the first day of the new year might “wash away” any good fortune coming your way.
 In fact, cleaning of any kind on the first day of the new year is prohibited — you shouldn’t even do the dishes!

 Symbolic Colors